 - Once your claim is approved, you may continue receiving benefits at 14-day intervals, or you may be able to negotiate a claims disposition agreement at any time thereafter.

 If your Oregon workers’ compensation claim is denied, you have the right to file an appeal in your case.
-You have up to 60 days to file this appeal, or up to 180 days if there is legal “good cause” for delay.
+You have up to 60 days to file this appeal, or up to 180 days if there is legal “good cause” for the delay.
 It is very hard to establish “good cause.”
 If the denial is reversed, the insurance company has up to 30 days to appeal the decision.
 If the denial is affirmed and you continue to be denied benefits, you have up to 30 days to request a review before the Workers’ Compensation Board.
-Denied claims are settled through negotiation of a disputed claim settlement.
+Denied claims are settled through the negotiation of a disputed claim settlement.

-Reach Out to Our Portland Workers’ Compensation Lawyer for Help With a Lump Sum Settlement
+Reach Out to Our Portland Workers Compensation Lawyer for Help With a Lump Sum Settlement

 When you become sick or are injured on the job or during the course of your employment, the benefits you receive through the workers’ compensation program can play a crucial role in helping you recover.
-It is important to have an experienced Portland workers’ compensation attorney on your side negotiating with the insurance company to help you seek the maximum amount you are entitled to in a lump-sum settlement, if that is what is appropriate in your case.
+It is important to have an experienced Portland workers’ compensation attorney on your side negotiating with the insurance company to help you seek the maximum amount you are entitled to in a lump-sum settlement if that is what is appropriate in your case.